-Peer Leader Assignment - Students will work in pairs to create and lead blog discussions.
+Peer Leader Assignment - Students will create and lead blog discussions.
 Students will locate and share media selections that relate to a chapter in the text, develop questions for the class that stimulate discussion, comment on blog posts and complete a post-blog analysis.